Google Play Stuck At Waiting For Download? Here’s the Fix.

 Uninstall Play Store Updates

 Google Play Store and Play Services update automatically in the background.
-At times, they don’t update as expected, and that’s why you may face errors like download pending or waiting for download google play.
-Uninstalling Play Store Updates has proven very helpful in this kind of errors.
+At times, they don’t update as expected, and that’s why you may face errors like download pending or waiting for download Google Play.
+Uninstalling Play Store Updates has proven very helpful in this kind of error.
 Here’s how to do that,

 - Open Your Device Settings

 - Tap on Apps & Notification